Looking for an efficient way to convert your images to WebP and…

 Let’s dig in!

 How to Optimize Images on WordPress: 9 Key Tips

-We’re going to kick things off with tips focused on optimizing WordPress images for performance.
+We’re going to kick things off with tips focused on making your photos load faster on WordPress.
 Then, we’ll shift into the tips that are more focused on SEO and accessibility.

 1. Compress Images to Reduce File Size